 KNOW BEFORE YOU GO

-The lottery will open at 10:00 a.m.
-EDT on March 31 and will remain open until 10:00 a.m.
-EDT on April 6, with results announced on April 14.
-A non-refundable service fee of $1 will be charged by Recreation.gov to enter the lottery.
-Participants selected through the lottery will be required to pay a $19 non-refundable event fee to secure tickets ($20 total).
+A non-refundable service fee of $1 will be charged by recreation.gov to enter the lottery.
+Selected participants will then be required to pay a $19 non-refundable event fee to secure the tickets (a $20 total investment).
 Tickets will only be issued for passenger vehicles up to two axles that can fit in standard parking spaces (i.e. no motor homes, vehicles with trailers, buses or mini-buses).

-To further protect critical firefly habitat, the park entrance road will be closed to all visitors at 4:00 p.m. nightly beginning on Sunday, May 15 through Sunday, May 29.
-On those dates, visitors will not have access to the Harry Hampton Visitor Center, frontcountry trails or the boardwalk after 4:00 p.m.
-However, the following areas of the park will remain open to the public on those evenings: Cedar Creek Canoe Trail, downstream from the South Cedar Creek Canoe Landing, Bates Ferry Trail, Fork Swamp Trail and all the park's backcountry east of Bridge “J” on Kingsnake Trail www.nps.gov/cong/planyourvisit/maps.htm.
+To further protect critical firefly habitat, the park entrance road will be closed to all visitors at 4 p.m. nightly during the weeks when synchronization occurs.
+On those dates (specifics will be announced soon), visitors will not have access to the Harry Hampton Visitor Center, frontcountry trails or the boardwalk after 4 p.m.
+However, the following areas of the park will remain open to the public on those evenings: Cedar Creek Canoe Trail, downstream from the South Cedar Creek Canoe Landing, Bates Ferry Trail, Fork Swamp Trail and all the park’s backcountry east of Bridge “J” on Kingsnake Trail.
+This handy map will be your best friend.

-Due to the large crowd expected, dogs, strollers, wagons, headlamps, using smartphones as flashlights, chairs, hammocks, blankets and flash photography are prohibited on the Fireflies Trail.
+Due to the large crowd expected, dogs, strollers, wagons, chairs, hammocks and blankets are prohibited on the Fireflies Trail.
+As are headlamps, the use of smartphones as flashlights and flash photography, as the light will affect the synchronicity of the blinks.

 As mesmerizing as they are, participants are not allowed to capture fireflies within Congaree National Park.
-Noise levels should also be kept to a minimum and staying on the designated trail is a must as veering off may adversely impact the firefly habitat.
+Noise levels should also be kept to a minimum and staying on the designated trail is a must, as veering off may adversely impair the firefly habitat.

 Please remember to dress for the occasion.
 Participants should wear sturdy, closed-toed shoes as roots and biting insects may be present.
-Also, be prepared for potential rain showers and spray on any bug repellent before you get to CNP.
+Do not use any insect repellant one you’re inside the park, as fireflies are insects too and they will be impacted by it.
+Finally, keep an eye on the forecast and come prepared for potential rain showers.

 Need more #RealColumbiaSC travel inspo?
 Follow us on Instagram.